 Infant Section students receive Online Pastoral Sessions (OPS) as well as academic classes each day.
 OPS classes allow them to connect with their teachers and classmates for two short 20-minute periods each day.
 Activities include meet and greet, story time, French and Arabic activities, show and tell, circle time and songs.
 Parents of students in the Infant Section are emailed appropriate amounts of academic work on a weekly basis by their teacher.
 Academic classes began after the OPS classes and expanded to include a breadth of subject material keeping students working on the skills and acquiring the knowledge necessary to pass the year.
 Please find the Infant schedule here.

 Students in Lower and Upper Elementary have pastoral sessions with their teachers and the pastoral care is complemented by academic work to be completed, also shared via email.
 Pastoral sessions are about the students’ well-being, providing consistency and maintaining relationships with their teacher.
-Students have timetabled virtual classrooms with their teachers and, according to current best practice, we have kept the lessons short and to 2-3 lessons per day.
+Students have timetabled virtual classrooms with their teachers and, according to current best practice, we have kept the lessons short and to two to three lessons per day in the Lower Elementary, and three to four lessons in the Upper.
 Please find the Lower Elementary schedule here and Upper Elementary schedule here.
 E-learning uses a range of material to support the teaching.
+In addition to the regular classroom instruction, support teachers are also available to work with smaller groups of students as/when needed.
 The virtual classrooms are supplemented by academic work that is set on Moodle for the Upper Elementary students.
 The activities on Moodle are varied and include more traditional activities along with videos, online games and problem solving for example.

 Attendance across the whole school (Infants, Elementary, Intermediate and Secondary) for our virtual classrooms is currently at 90%.
 Active participation within the sessions is high, as students take it in turns to vocalise their thoughts and ideas within the virtual classrooms.